Sex and Zen

-Sex and Zen (玉蒲團之偷情寶鑑, The Carnal Prayer Mat's Stash of Illicit Love) is a 1991 Hong Kong erotic sex comedy film directed by Michael Mak, and starring Lawrence Ng and Amy Yip.
-The film is loosely based on The Carnal Prayer Mat, a Chinese erotic novel by seventeenth century author and playwright Li Yu.
+Sex and Zen (玉蒲團之偷情寶鑑, The Carnal Prayer Mat's Stash of Illicit Love) is a 1991 Hong Kong erotic sex comedy film directed by Michael Mak, and starring Amy Yip and Lawrence Ng.
+The film is loosely based on The Carnal Prayer Mat, a Chinese erotic novel by seventeenth-century author and playwright Li Yu.

 Plot

 The story is about Mei Yeung-Sheng, a lustful scholar (Lawrence Ng), who dares to challenge the moral teachings of the Sack Monk.
-The monk attempts to lecture the scholar that spiritual enlightenment transcends the passions of the flesh but the scholar, who enjoys women, doesn't agree.
+The monk attempts to lecture the scholar that enlightenment transcends the passions of the flesh but the scholar, who enjoys women, doesn't agree.
 However, Master Iron Doors, the most powerful man in the town, marries his daughter Huk-Yeung (Amy Yip) to the scholar.
 The daughter is a virgin and has been taught that sex is dirty.

 Choi Kun-Lun, the flying thief (Lo Lieh), tells the scholar that stealing other men's wives requires good lovemaking skills and equipment.
 He promises to help the scholar only if he has a horse's penis.
 Of course, the thief does not think it is possible, until the scholar returns one day, indeed, with a horse's penis attached as his own.
 Apparently, the scholar met a doctor (a cameo by Hong Kong comedian Kent Cheng) who was able to replace anatomical parts.

 The doctor managed to transplant a horse's penis to replace the scholar's meager one.
 Armed with his new 20-inch penis, the scholar goes on a sexual rampage, not caring if he is seducing other men's wives or is nearly caught in the process.
 Meanwhile, Huk-Yeung, after experiencing the joys of sex, becomes sexually frustrated.
 She tries masturbating with paintbrushes but is left unsatisfied until she has an affair with Wong Chut (Elvis Tsui), the husband of one of the wives the scholar seduced, who is now working as Yeung-Sheng's gardener.
 She becomes pregnant and runs away with him, who out of revenge sells her to a brothel.
 Mistress Ku, the madam (Carrie Ng), assaults her leading to a miscarriage, originally unwilling she is coerced into becoming a prostitute and comes to enjoy her new life.

 The scholar has become frail and sick due to too much sex (involving two sisters-in-law who are bisexual and into S&M).
 He goes to the brothel for treatment, where he is offered the top courtesan.
 At first, husband and wife cannot recognize each other; she looks at his penis and thinks it cannot be her husband's because his is small; he cannot recognize her because his eyesight is failing.

 While they are having sex, he takes a close look at her figure and nipple and recognizes her.
 To her dismay, he screams, shouts and calls her a disgrace.
 To his dismay, she runs off and hangs herself.
 Yeung-Sheng, completely broken, goes back to the monk to ask for forgiveness.